ibmresilient/resilient-community-apps/fn_remedy/README.md

 <!--
   List any Requirements
 -->
-This app supports the IBM Resilient SOAR Platform and the IBM Cloud Pak for Security.
+This app supports the IBM SOAR Platform and the IBM Cloud Pak for Security.

-### Resilient platform
+### SOAR platform
-The Resilient platform supports two app deployment mechanisms, App Host and integration server.
+The SOAR platform supports two app deployment mechanisms, App Host and integration server.

-If deploying to a Resilient platform with an App Host, the requirements are:
+If deploying to a SOAR platform with an App Host, the requirements are:
-* Resilient platform >= `39.0.0`.
+* SOAR platform >= `39.0.0`.
 * The app is in a container-based format (available from the AppExchange as a `zip` file).

-If deploying to a Resilient platform with an integration server, the requirements are:
+If deploying to a SOAR platform with an integration server, the requirements are:
-* Resilient platform >= `39.0.0`.
+* SOAR platform >= `39.0.0`.
 * The app is in the older integration format (available from the AppExchange as a `zip` file which contains a `tar.gz` file).
 * Integration server is running `resilient-circuits>=30.0.0` and `resilient-lib>=39.0.0`.
 * If using an API key account, make sure the account provides the following minimum permissions: